marisacasillas/Yeli-CLE/Yeli-CLE-SuppMat.utf8.md

 }

-\caption{The model residuals from the zero-inflated negative binomial mixed-effects regression of TCDS min/hr for the random sample.}\label{fig:fig2}
+\caption{The model residuals from the zero-inflated negative binomial mixed-effects regression of TCDS min/hr for the random sample.}(\#fig:fig2)
 \end{figure}

-As an alternative analysis we generated parallel models of TCDS rate in the random clips using gaussian mixed-effects regression with log-transformed values of TCDS: results for the two models demonstrating all pairwise effects of time of day are shown in \protect\hyperlink{tab3}{Table 3} and \protect\hyperlink{tab4}{Table 4}.
-The residuals for the default gaussian model (\protect\hyperlink{tab3}{Table 3}) are shown in \protect\hyperlink{fig3}{Figure 3}.
+As an alternative analysis we generated parallel models of TCDS rate in the random clips using gaussian mixed-effects regression with log-transformed values of TCDS: results for the two models demonstrating all pairwise effects of time of day are shown in [Table 3](#tab3) and [Table 4](#tab4).
+The residuals for the default gaussian model ([Table 3](#tab3)) are shown in [Figure 3](#fig3).

 \FloatBarrier

 \begin{table}[tbp]